• Recipes

 I used 365 Whole Foods brand organic, pitted kalamata olives.

 Store orzo pasta salad in the refrigerator until ready to serve.
-Because of the high water content of cucumber, it's best to consume the salad within 1 to 2 days.
+Because of the high water content of cucumber, it's best consumed within 1 to 2 days.

 Estimated Nutrition (per serving)